 It is the world’s largest Buddhist temple, with over 500 Buddha statues scattered around the site.

 Climbing to the top of 95-foot high pyramid is like a pilgrimage in itself, providing an inner peace and enlightenment.
-Beware that the ascent can be difficult, but there are several terraces to explore along the way, each one giving a different perspective.
+Beware that the ascent of this monument can be difficult, but there are several terraces to explore along the way, each one giving a different perspective.

 7. Climb Sigiriya Rock in Sri Lanka